speediedan/finetuning-scheduler/docs/source/index.rst

 All three training scenarios use identical configurations with the exception of the provided fine-tuning schedule.
-See the |tensorboard_summ| and table below for a characterization of the relative computational and performance tradeoffs associated with these :class:`~finetuning_scheduler.fts.FinetuningScheduler` configurations.
+See the table below for a characterization of the relative computational and performance tradeoffs associated with these :class:`~finetuning_scheduler.fts.FinetuningScheduler` configurations.

 :class:`~finetuning_scheduler.fts.FinetuningScheduler` expands the space of possible fine-tuning schedules and the composition of more sophisticated schedules can yield marginal fine-tuning performance